Trees for Homes

 How does it work?

-We arrange via our partners at THG More Trees and the Eden Projects for one tree to be planted for every house we sell or let.
+We arrange via our partners at THG More Trees, Veritree and Forest Focus for one tree to be planted for every house we sell or let.
 These charities work with local communities employing people living in extreme poverty to produce, plant and protect tens of millions of trees every month.
 As the forests are restored, new economic opportunities for self-sufficiency, improved health and education are provided.
 To help ensure that the trees develop into mature forests, native species are planted in the right place at the right time of year through a variety of production methods.
 After 4 – 6 years, many of these trees naturally regenerate, and the ecosystems start to flourish again.

 Where are the trees being planted?